drawrowfly/tiktok-scraper/README.md

   --proxy-file            Use proxies from a file.
 Scraper will use random
                           proxies from the file per each request.
-1 line 1 proxy.                                   [default: ""] --download, -d          Download and archive all scraped videos to the ZIP file                        [boolean] [default: false] --filepath              File path to save all output files.
+1 line 1 proxy.                                   [default: ""] --download, -d          Download video posts to the folder with the name input [id]                        [boolean] [default: false] --hd                    Download video in HD.
+Video size will be x5-x10 times larger and this will affect scraper execution speed.
+                          This option only works in combination with -w flag [boolean] [default: false] --zip, -z               ZIP all downloaded video posts [boolean] [default: false] --filepath              File path to save all output files.
       [default: "/Users/karl.wint/Documents/projects/javascript/tiktok-scraper"]
   --filetype, --type, -t  Type of the output file where post information will
                           be saved. 'all' - save information about all posts to the` 'json' and 'csv'
-                                [choices: "csv", "json", "all"] [default: "csv"] --filename, -f          Set custom filename for the output files [default: ""] --noWaterMark, -w       Download video without the watermark.
+                               [choices: "csv", "json", "all", ""] [default: ""] --filename, -f          Set custom filename for the output files [default: ""] --noWaterMark, -w       Download video without the watermark.
 This option will affect the execution speed  [boolean] [default: false]